B1 Level: Review and Reflection

 1. Writing Activity (40 minutes):

-• Assign students to write a reflection on their English learning journey, covering topics such as their strengths and weaknesses, progress made, challenges overcome, and goals for future improvement.
+• Assign students to write a detailed reflection on their English learning journey.

 2. Peer Review (5 minutes):

-• Have students exchange their reflections with a partner for peer review.
+• Students exchange reflections with a partner for peer feedback.

 1. Review and Editing (30 minutes):

-• Allow students time to revise and edit their reflections based on feedback from their peers or the teacher.
+• Allow time for students to revise their reflections based on feedback.

 2. Sharing and Reflection (15 minutes):